SuperSaiyajinStackZ/Univ-Edit-Stuff/README.md

 * The Urbz: Sims in the City GBA: `scripts/Urbz/GBA/` (From Checksum-Updater up to some editing tools for The Urbz: Sims in the City GBA).
 * The Urbz: Sims in the City NDS: `scripts/Urbz/NDS/` (From Checksum-Updater up to some editing tools for The Urbz: Sims in the City NDS).
 * The Urbz: Sims in the City `scripts/Urbz/Common/` (Some shared things related for The Urbz: Sims in the City GBA and NDS).

+* The Sims Bustin' Out `scripts/BustinOut/` (The base directory for The Sims Bustin' Out).

 You can find Universal-Edit-Hex [here](https://github.com/Universal-Team/Universal-Edit-Hex).
 (This version is used for save editing related stuff for this repository).